If God has already chosen His elect unto salvation, then why preach the gospel?

 This question is often tossed in the face of those of us who believe in what are called the doctrines of sovereign, electing grace or ‘Calvinism’.
 Let’s briefly examine the motives and the Biblical basis that both the believers in sovereign, electing grace and the “We have to choose of our own free will to accept and believe the gospel” brethren hold.

 At the beginning let me say that I believe in preaching the gospel and bearing witness to our Lord Jesus Christ.
-My wife and I help support several missionaries and, though I am not strictly speaking an evangelist, yet God has used me in my Christian walk to bring somewhere in the neighborhood of 25 individual people to faith in our Lord and Saviour.
+My wife and I help support several missionaries and, though I am not strictly speaking an evangelist, yet God has used me in my Christian walk to bring at least 10, that I know of, individual people to faith in our Lord and Saviour.
 I am not at all against evangelism; it is the means God has ordained to reach His lost sheep with the saving knowledge of our redemption that we have in Christ, the Lamb of God.

 Now, let’s look at the reasons that motivate the “free willers” out there.
 They tell us that “People are going to hell all around us and unless we get out there and preach the gospel, multitudes who could have be saved will end up without a knowledge of Christ and will be lost forever.
 It’s up to us to go out there and get them saved.”
 Some even go so far as to tell us: “God will hold you responsible if you do not witness to them and their blood will be on your hands.”